Inspirational Insights

 Overcoming Adversity & Paying It Forward

-Both these ancestors showed outstanding leadership, courage and confidence without which I would not be here today.
+Two of my favorite ancestors showed outstanding leadership, courage and confidence without which I would not be here today.
 Their collective history and achievements, in spite of significant adversities, should be an inspiration to all.

 Most importantly, as you will see, they paid it forward.